Analyzing Virgin Galactic (SPCE) and The Competition

 |$295.70 million

-Virgin Galactic’s rivals have higher revenue and earnings than Virgin Galactic.
-Virgin Galactic is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Virgin Galactic’s peers have higher revenue and earnings than Virgin Galactic.
+Virgin Galactic is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

-This table compares Virgin Galactic and its rivals’ net margins, return on equity and return on assets.

 Analyst Ratings

-This is a summary of recent ratings and recommmendations for Virgin Galactic and its rivals, as provided by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Virgin Galactic and its peers, as provided by MarketBeat.com.

 |Sell Ratings